 Dataram is a developer, manufacturer and marketer of large capacity memory products primarily used in high performance network servers and workstations.
 The Company provides customized memory solutions for original equipment manufacturers (OEMs) and compatible memory for leading brands including Dell, HP, IBM and Sun Microsystems.
 The Company also manufactures a line of memory products for Intel and AMD motherboard based servers.
-The Company has developed and is continuing to develop a line of high performance storage caching products.
+The Company is continuing to market a line of high performance storage caching products.